Last updated: December 11, 2025

 Gaining perceptual insights is key to understanding the strengths and weaknesses in the market and to determining if there is white space that no brands currently occupy.
 Assuming that your brand has permission to occupy that space, this can be a very compelling way to differentiate your brand.

-Want to learn more about taking a systematic assessment of driving brand differentiation?
+Ready to learn more about taking a systematic assessment of driving brand differentiation?